Special Days & Public Holidays

 - Valentine’s Day [Wikipedia]

-‘Saint Valentine; Folk Traditions; Connections with romantic love; Celebration and status worldwide; Valentine’s Day in popular culture; References; Other links‘ ’.
+‘Saint Valentine; Folk Traditions; Connections with romantic love; Celebration and status worldwide; Valentine’s Day in popular culture; Antivalentinism and banning of Valentine’s day in some countries; References; Other links’.

-‘These are the international days currently observed by the United Nations.
+‘These are the international days and weeks currently observed by the United Nations.
 The United Nations designates specific days, weeks, years and decades as occasions to mark particular events or topics in order to promote, through awareness and action, the objectives of the Organisation’.
-Listed by months of the year.
-A second page from UNESCO is found here.
+Listed in calendar format by months of the year.
+Another page in a list format is found here.
+A similar, though briefer, page from UNESCO is found here.

 - International Day of Education